VAT

 Contact the tax authority in your area for clarification.

-Common VAT Number Validation Tools
+Common Numbers Validation Tools

 RegionToolNotes